-F Payment Plan Number of payments Estimated Total Tuition Estimated Total Tuition and Fees What is included Payment in Full 1 per program \$1,200 \$1,200 72 hours class + \$300 material
+Payment option Number of payments Estimated Total Tuition Estimated Total Tuition and Fees What is included Payment in Full 1 per program \$1,320.00 \$1,320.00 72 hours class + \$300.00 material

 STUDENT TUITION RECOVERY FUND

 "The State of California established the Student Tuition Recovery Fund (STRF) to relieve or mitigate economic loss suffered by a student in an educational program at a qualifying institution, who is or was a California resident while enrolled, or was enrolled in a residency program, if the student enrolled in the institution, prepaid tuition, and suffered an economic loss.
 Unless relieved of the obligation to do so, you must pay the state-imposed assessment for the STRF, or it must be paid on your behalf, if you are a student in an educational program, who is a California resident, or are enrolled in a residency program, and prepay all or part of your tuition.